pulumi/docs/content/docs/intro/console/collaboration/organization-roles.md

 `**ADMIN**`

-Pulumi organization administrators have `ADMIN` access to _all_ organization stacks, the ability to manage organization settings and team memberships.
+Pulumi organization admins have `ADMIN` access to _all_ organization stacks, and can manage organization settings and team memberships.

 ## Organization Settings{#organization-settings}

-Pulumi organizations can be configured by organization administrators to change the permissions available to members of the organization.
+A Pulumi organization administrator can change the permissions available to members of the organization.

 ![Organization settings](/images/docs/reference/service/org-settings-card.png)